 Unlike the piggy bank method, a spare change app can put your savings into an account that can earn interest and help your money grow over time.

-Some spare change savings apps, known as “micro-investing” apps, will offer users the opportunity to invest their money into stocks, bonds, and/or exchange-traded funds (ETFs).
+Some spare change savings apps, known as “micro-investing” apps, will offer users the opportunity to invest their money in stocks, bonds, and/or exchange-traded funds (ETFs).
 This involves risk, but if these investments do well, your savings could grow considerably.

 They can make investing less intimidating

-Micro-investing apps can make it easy to get started with investing, even if you currently don’t know anything about it.
+Micro-investing apps can make it easier to get started with investing, even if you currently don’t know anything about it.
 Generally, they’ll recommend a portfolio based on your goals and time horizon, turning your spare change into an investment on a small scale–a good way to experiment.

 There may be extra ways to save